Hard Money Lenders Boston: Fast Funding Options

 If you’re a real estate investor in Boston seeking fast and flexible financing, working with hard money lenders could be the solution.
 Here’s a quick rundown of how hard money loans work in Boston:

-- Faster funding option: When a quick deal is essential, hard money loans can be approved within days, compared to the 30 to 50 days usually required for a mortgage loan.
+- Faster funding: When a quick deal is essential, hard money loans can be approved within days, compared to the 40 to 50 days usually required for a mortgage loan.

 - Less focus on creditworthiness: Approval is less dependent on your credit score or income history and more on the property’s value.

-- More focus on property value: These loans require collateral, like a home, and are based on the loan-to-value ratio of the property.
+- Greater scrutiny on the collateral: These loans require collateral, like a home, and are based on the loan-to-value ratio of the property.

-- Not traditional lenders: Hard money loans are typically provided by private investors or lending companies, not traditional banks.
+- Non-traditional lenders: Hard money loans are typically provided by private investors or lending companies, not traditional banks.

-- Loan denial option: They are sometimes used by those with poor credit who have been denied a mortgage but have significant home equity.
+- Traditional loan denial: They are sometimes used by those with poor credit who have been denied a mortgage but have significant home equity.

 - Higher interest rates: Due to higher risk, these loans come with higher interest rates than traditional mortgages.

-- Might require larger down payments: Depending on the property’s value and loan terms, borrowers may need to fork over a larger down payment, sometimes up to 20%–30%.
+- Larger down payments: Depending on the property’s value and loan terms, borrowers may need to fork over a larger down payment, sometimes up to 20% to 30%.

 - More flexibility: With fewer regulations, hard money lenders can set flexible credit scores and debt-to-income criteria.
 These loans can also help homeowners avoid foreclosure.

-- Potential for interest-only payments: Unlike traditional mortgages, hard money loans may allow for interest-only or deferred payments at first.
+- Interest-only payments: Unlike traditional mortgages, hard money loans may allow for interest-only or deferred payments at first.

 What are hard money loans used for?